Bushenzie/quick-projects/README.md

 # Quick Projects

-These projects are my playground for training or just for testing purposes
+This repo is my playground for training or just for testing purposes

+- No responsive design for mobiles or tablets